wjhopper/PBS-R-Manual/statistics.md

 The `lty` argument has a bit more flexibility.
 Line types can either be specified as an integer (0=blank, 1=solid (default), 2=dashed, 3=dotted, 4=dotdash, 5=longdash, 6=twodash) or as one of the character strings "blank", "solid", "dashed", "dotted", "dotdash", "longdash", or "twodash".

-The `col` argument accepts character string describing either a "built in" color name (see `?colors` for a list) or an RGB triplet encoded in hexadecimal notation.
+The `col` argument accepts character strings describing either a "built in" color name (see `?colors` for a list) or an RGB triplet encoded in hexadecimal notation.
 Unless you are intimately familiar with RGB color space, it's a good idea to use a tool like the [W3 Organizations Online Color Picker](https://www.w3schools.com/colors/colors_picker.asp) to help you figure out the RGB hex code for the color you want.

 To demonstrate, lets take our original plot (with no lines) and customize it to use unfilled, magenta triangles: